Descent with Modification by Natural Selection Explains the Adaptations of Organisms and the Unity and Diversity of Life

 • Adaptations: inherited traits that enhance survival and reproduction in specific environments.

-• Darwin concluded that new species could arise through gradual accumulation of adaptations to different environments.
+• Darwin concluded that new species could arise through gradual accumulation of adaptations.

-• Example: Galápagos finches evolved different beak shapes suited to different foods, demonstrating adaptation-driven evolution.
+• Example: Galápagos finches evolved different beak shapes suited to different foods.

 Natural Selection: Darwin's Mechanism for Evolution

-• Observation #1: Individuals within populations vary in inherited traits.
+• Observation #1: Individuals vary in inherited traits.

-• Observation #2: Species produce more offspring than the environment can support, many of which fail to survive and reproduce.
+• Observation #2: Species produce more offspring than the environment can support.

-• Inference #1: Individuals with favorable inherited traits have higher survival and reproduction rates.
+• Inference #1: Individuals with advantageous traits tend to survive and reproduce more.

 Key Features of Natural Selection